-Any student interviewed will proudly tell visitors, "I'm getting ready for college."
-They are likely to be the first in their family to have the expectation and the opportunity to go to college.
+Any student interviewed will proudly tell visitors that though the school is small it offers their best opportunity to attend a 4-year college.
+Most DOMHS scholars are likely to be the first in their family to have the expectation and the opportunity to attend a 4-year college or university.